datavetaren/prologcoin/README.md

 signatures are thus separated from the action and thus make the signatures non-mallable.

-## Summary
+## Global State

-The intent of Prologcoin is to run a regular Prolog execution of a query (indefinitely) with some small additional constraints on how you can append things to the global query.
-Keeping the execution model as close as possible to a regular execution of Prolog keeps the mental model relatively simple for the cryptocurrency.
+The intent of Prologcoin is to run a regular Prolog execution of a global expandable query (indefinitely) with some small additional constraints.
+Keeping the execution model as close as possible to regular execution of Prolog keeps the mental model relatively simple for the cryptocurrency.
 The API will simply be interactions with Prolog.
 The only difference is that there's a global query that is maintained by all the nodes of the system.

-## Open Questions
+## Garbage Collection

-Garbage collection.
-Once the heap grows we'd like to prune things that are irrelevant.
-For example, spent coins and other data structures can be ignored if the only relevant thing to track are the unspent coins (which would model the UTXOs in Bitcoin.)
-We could take the approach that terms can be joined with UTXO coins to store additional data (not to be garbage collected.)
-Thus, any attempt to refer to logic variables where all terms are ground and where no unspent '$coin' is available, could be treated as failing unifications.
+It turns out that the only relevant thing to keep around for the global expandable query are the frozen closures (those are created when calling freeze/2.)
+Everything else can be thrown away.
+Frozen closures are like "interrupts" when programming embedded systems.
+They can suddenly become awake, and they have the potential to falsify.

+Thus we keep a set of all frozen closures, and all the data they can reach.
+This is our live root set in a garbage collection system.
+However, for the global state we don't do the traditional compacting garbage collection, because we'd like all heap addresses to have unique meanings.
+The heap grows linearily indefinitely, but if data becomes unreachable, then there's no need to keep them in memory.
+So if the heap is organized into blocks, then we can conveniently forget prior blocks that are unreachable.

+To make sure everybody see the same heap, we use a merklezied tree on both the live set and the heap blocks.
+By using proof-of-work on the state (and not on the transitions) we also enable fast synching yet it is possible for any node in the network to detect if a miner is producing an erroneous state.

 ## Appendix